frhan/study/Java/OCP/9-NIO.md

 ```

 ### Understanding File Attributes
-- the Files class also provides numerous methods accessing file and directory metadata, referred to as file attributes.
+- the Files class also provides numerous methods accessing file and directory metadata, referred to as file _attributes_.
 Put simply, metadata is data that describes other data.
 In this context, file metadata is data about the file or directory record within the file system and not the contents of the file.

 #### Discovering Basic File Attributes